-- If the purpose of the Intensification Framework (IF) can be achieved by: - o making it clearer and simpler to evaluate OPA's (will save time and confusion) - co-ordinating better infrastructure/community infrastructure investment (will save City unnecessary expenditures), and - better forecasting of Regional population and employment growth (will ensure more accurate numbers are given to the Region)
+- Given the issue of proposed increased densities all over the City a new Intensification Framework is required. - It will be extremely worthwhile if the purpose of the Intensification Framework (IF) can be achieved by: - making it clearer and simpler to evaluate OPA's wanting increased density by filtering out those amendments not directed to priority areas(will save time and confusion) - co-ordinating better infrastructure/community infrastructure investment (will save City and Region unnecessary expenditures), and - better forecasting of Regional population and employment growth to 2041 (will ensure more accurate numbers are given to the Region) - providing greater opportunities to accommodate a variety of housing forms to meet broad demographics needs (particularly if it ensures affordability for lower income needs) - The four proposed Intensification areas make good sense and will enable us to outline where intensification will be readily acceptable, where it will be thoroughly questioned, and where it will be frowned on. - In Employment Intensification Area(s) making all areas Primary Intensification Lands does not make sense.
+There should be a Secondary Employment Intensification Area(s).

-then this will be extremely worthwhile.

-- The four proposed Intensification areas make good sense and will enable us to outline where intensification will be readily acceptable, where it will be thoroughly questioned, and where it will be frowned on. - In Employment Intensification Areas making all areas Primary Intensification Lands does not make sense.
-There should be a Secondary Employment Intensification Areas.
 You cannot prioritize all the areas the same.
 You want to determine areas where infrastructure can be combined more efficiently. - In the evaluation of Secondary Intensification Area(s), we need to consider the available infrastructure.
-During the presentation it was described as comprising of elements such as transit availability, site servicing etc. Given that Burlington has a Community Energy Plan that describes installation of district energy in areas of sufficient density, the "infrastructure" conversion should/must also include existing or planned district energy.
+During the presentation it was described as comprising of elements such as transit availability, site servicing etc. Given that Burlington has a Community Energy Plan that describes installation of district energy in areas of sufficient density, the "infrastructure" conversion should/must also include existing or planned district energy. - Incorporating publicly-funded schools into the Secondary Intensification Area(s) is a dangerous precedence.
+Developers will use this to their advantage.
+We are better off leaving these within the Established Neighbourhood Area(s) and make changes as an exception. - Within the Established Neighbourhood Areas we like the ideas of introducing policies that prohibit privately initiated Official Plan amendments for increased density beyond that permitted through the underlying land use designation.